sadeq220/docs/docker/README.md

 exec form uses json array format in dockerfile syntax.
 exec form pass all json array elements to exec() system call.

+use *CMD* or *ENTRYPOINT* instructions to specify container runtime process (initial process(pid=1) of container runtime).
+Best practice is:
+use the exec form of *ENTRYPOINT* to set fairly stable default commands and arguments and then
+use either form of *CMD* to set additional defaults that are more likely to be changed.
+  the reasons are:
+- Command line arguments to `docker run <image>` will be appended after all elements in an exec form *ENTRYPOINT*, and will override all elements specified using *CMD*.
+- The shell form of *ENTRYPOINT* prevents any *CMD* command line arguments from being used. and also command line arguments to `docker run <image>` will be ignored.
+- The shell form of *ENTRYPOINT* will start /bin/sh as PID=1 process which means `docker stop` will send SIGTERM to /bin/sh
+    - this scenario implies that `docker stop` will stop main process forcefully(SIGKILL) on timout and the main process will not exit cleanly.
+    - because  /bin/sh -c does not pass signals and main process will exit forcefully(SIGKILL), it won't have chance to store its states on exit.

 ```shell
 # Build an image from a Dockerfile in current working directory e.g.
 # docker build --tag=ImageName:tag <A build’s context>